TerenceYCLi/important_notes_for_me/README.md

 # trick to train depth nerf
 1. first need to scale the depth map to the same size as rgb.
+2. for polycam ns-process-data polycam --use-depth --data ./poly.zip --output-dir ./ready_for_use_depth
+3. ns-train depth-nerfacto --data ./
+4. transform.json has the depth image path under the img_path

 # Python path usage
 1. from pathlib import Path